ePyte/Railways/README.md

 During the game a timer is showing the elapsed time.

-By clicking the rectangles of the 2D grid a possible railway placement is appered.
+By clicking the rectangles of the 2D grid a possible railway placement is appeared.

 ![image](https://github.com/user-attachments/assets/5534008b-fe13-4a0b-bf4a-c01fb94547cd)